Ochiruko/Ochiruko/README.md

-I love learning but can't really get anything done.
-I'm (kinda sorta) familiar with Python, Haskell, Java, C, Vimscript, Rust, BASH, and Lua (ranked from most to least).
-Writing GUI interfaces drives me a little nuts, but I love thinking up algorithms.
+Hi!
+I'm Dylan, a high school student who enjoys grinding out a project or two (or project euler solution) when I have time and am not in a reading or (far less frequently) gaming phase.
+I'm familiar with Python, Haskell, Java, Vimscript, Rust, BASH, Lua, and C (ranked from most to least).
+Designing GUI interfaces drives me a little nuts, but I love thinking up algorithms.
 I also enjoy explaining them, although the people around me don't.
-\-\-yattenaiko@SysBonk
+\-\-sysbonk

 "To learn and not do is to not learn.
 To know and not do is to not know."
 \-\-paraphrase of a quote most likely said by someone, somewhere, some time.